almibe/ligature.dev/src/routes/index.md

  * [Ligature](/doc/ligature/) - the data model itself, called Ligature.
  * [Wander](/doc/wander/) - a declarative scripting language for querying and transforming Ligature's Networks.
- * [Combinators](/doc/combinators/) - an overview of the Combinators provided by Wander.
- * [Bend](/doc/bend/) - A Wander library for working with ontologies in Ligature.
- * [Shape](/doc/shape/) - A Wander library for working with constraints on Ligature's Networks.

 <h3>Implementations and Related Tools</h3>